Collector Groups

 • For example, for a collector group with eight Data Collectors, the possible values in this field would be 4, 5, 6, and 7.

-• SL1 will never automatically increase the maximum number of Data Collectors that can fail in a Collector Group.
+• SL1 will never automatically increase the maximum number of Data Collectors that can fail in a collector group.
 For example, suppose you have a collector group with three Data Collectors.
 Suppose Collectors Available For Failover field is set to "2".
 If you add a fourth Data Collector to the collector group, SL1 will automatically set the Collectors Available For Failover field to "3" to maintain the maximum number of Data Collectors that can fail as "one".
 However, you can override this automatic setting by manually changing the value in the Collectors Available For Failover field.

 If you set this to half of your available Data Collectors and a 50% Data Collector outage occurs and the remaining Data Collectors are down by one, no rebalance will occur.
 If you specify one-third of the total number of Data Collectors, then a rebalance will be attempted until your overall capacity falls below one-third of your Data Collectors, thereby maximizing your resiliency but minimizing the opportunity for your system to enter an unproductive rebalancing loop.